By John Witherspoon

 By 1954, both the Byfield and the Rowley Churches felt they would be better served by ministers of their own.
 Byfield went to student ministers for the next four years, but by 1958 it had started a new parsonage for its first full time pastor in twenty years.
 Four ministers, two interim and two resident, led the Church from 1958 to 1969.
 Although their terms of office were short, each left the Church growing stronger.

 Rev. William Boylan, a native of Ipswich and a graduate of Gordon Conwell Theological Seminary, was called to the pastorate in 1969.
 A man of strong evangelical faith, he changed the church’s theological direction from the mainline liberal approach to the more strictly Biblical concepts characteristic of earlier days.
 Although not all members were prepared to accept this change, the net result was unprecedented growth and strength.
-Since his arrival, Pastor Boylan has seen numerous programs develop, both in the church and in its outreach.
-Building programs have given the Church the much larger meetinghouse, a new parsonage and an expanded Parish House.
-The congregation now comes from a wide area extending from southern New Hampshire to suburbs of Boston.
-The current chapter in the history of Byfield Parish Church is one of its most glowing
+Pastor Boylan saw numerous programs develop, both in the church and in its outreach.
+Building programs gave the Church the much larger meetinghouse, a new parsonage and an expanded Parish House.
+In 2017 Rev. Boylan stepped down after 49 years of fruitful ministry.
+He transitioned into the role of Pastor Emeritus and continues to attend the church.

 The Dubuque Declaration